OteEnded/WebScrapperFor_DataForThai/readme.md

 Let's get to the next process.
 I used JS to loop through the list of company id list and decode id and get to URL then scrap data from the company detail page, group it by company category and export data to JSON file that named by category id to the target folder.
 Then, use import JSON to Pandas dataframe to process further, filter, group, export to Excel.
 And that's it, the brief process of what we did, thanks for being interested and reading this long story.
 I hope you can make use of it.

-## Collaborators

-- Ratnarit Jumnong (Ote)
-- Bew (University Name) - More information to be added later

-Please feel free to contribute to this project by submitting issues, pull requests or contacting the collaborators.
 ---

 <p style="font-size: 0.8em;">This README was written with the assistance of <a href="https://copilot.github.com/">GitHub Copilot</a>, an AI programming assistant.</p>